-- Schanel v.
-Ford Motor Co.
-(Colo.
-Ct.
-App.
-2012) - Defended the appeal to the Colorado Court of Appeals of a 2010 jury verdict that WTO won on behalf of Ford Motor Company in an electronic throttle product liability case.
+- Defended the appeal to the Colorado Court of Appeals of a 2010 jury verdict that WTO won for Ford Motor Company in an electronic throttle product liability case.

-- Defended the appeal to the New Mexico Court of Appeals of a 2009 jury verdict that WTO won on behalf of a large food store in a personal injury case.
+- Defended the appeal to the New Mexico Court of Appeals of a 2009 jury verdict that WTO won for a large food store in a personal injury case.

 - Briefed an appeal in the United States Court of Appeals for the Second Circuit, resulting in full affirmance of a verdict in favor of WTO's client, Chrysler Group, on a federal statutory issue of first impression stemming from Congress's enactment of Section 747 of the Consolidated Appropriations Act of 2010.

-- Friedland v.
-TIC & Geosyntec Consultants, 566 F.3d 1203 (10th Cir.
-2009) - Won affirmation of a trial court's summary judgment ruling and exposed "pollution for profit" in protracted CERCLA litigation on behalf of our engineering client before the Tenth Circuit.
+- Won affirmation of a trial court's summary judgment ruling and exposed "pollution for profit" in protracted CERCLA litigation for our engineering client before the Tenth Circuit.

 - Won a Colorado Court of Appeals opinion upholding WTO's jury defense verdict in a medical malpractice trial involving shoulder dystocia.

 - Obtained reversal in the Ninth Circuit Court of Appeals of a trial court's refusal to send a contract dispute to arbitration.
-WTO successfully resolved the case on behalf of the client, a telecommunications company, after the Ninth Circuit ruling.
+WTO successfully resolved the case for a telecommunications company client after the Ninth Circuit ruling.

-- Geier v.
-American Honda, 529 U.S. 861 (2000) - Won a U.S. Supreme Court victory for Honda in a precedent-setting case involving federal preemption standards as applied to airbags in the automotive industry.
+- Argued and won a U.S. Supreme Court victory for Honda in a precedent-setting case involving federal preemption standards as applied to airbags in the automotive industry.